-A lot of New Yorkers are pleased with the idea of having a soccer stadium in New York City because this would attract a lot of commuters who would take the train or finding a Soccer Stadium besides Redbull Arena in Harrison New Jersey for the New York Redbulls.
+Many New Yorkers are pleased with the idea of having a soccer stadium in New York City because this would attract a lot of commuters who would take the train or find a Soccer Stadium besides Redbull Arena in Harrison, New Jersey, for the New York Redbulls.
 A 25,000-seat, soccer-specific stadium will be erected in Queens, across the street from the New York Mets’ Citi Field.
-A Newly developed neighborhood would be great for economics of New York sports and local business.
-NYCFC has been using Yankee Stadium in the Bronx as its home venue since their first season back in 2015 when the team was established in 2013.
-New York’s other MLS’ other team, the Red Bulls, who played their home games in Harrison, N.J which every year they host the Hudson River Derby.
-According to the New York Times, and the New York Daily News, NYCFC will build the the cost of the stadium, estimated at $780 million, though the venue will be situated on city-owned land.
-A new stadium for the 2021 MLS Cup champions could be built which it is expected to be ready by 2027.
-The City will be private government funds and city funds, is except to bring 6 billion dollars in revenue to the city over 30 years.
+A Newly developed neighborhood would be great for the economics of New York sports and local business.
+NYCFC has been using Yankee Stadium in the Bronx as its home venue since its first season in 2015 when the team was established in 2013.
+New York’s other MLS other team, the Red Bulls, played their home games in Harrison, N.J., where every year they host the Hudson River Derby.
+According to the New York Times and the New York Daily News, NYCFC will build the stadium cost estimated at $780 million, though the venue will be on city-owned land.
+A new stadium for the 2021 MLS Cup champions could be built, which is expected to be ready by 2027.
+The City will be private government and city funds, except to bring 6 billion dollars in revenue to the city over 30 years.
 The breaking ground will be expected to start early as 2023.

-On the day when NYCFC announced that their stadium would be in Willets Point Queens, New York.
-Mayor Eric Adams announced that NYCFC will have their official home and it would be the first professional specific soccer stadium after that Queensboro FC planned to add a stadium at York College.
-New York City FC would add more fan base, create new apartments for affordable housing’s, an elementary school and hotels along with the stadium included a taxi rank at Citi Field for residents if they wanna use alternative transportation.
-This means they will have to take over the industrial yard plus an auto shop area which is know as the Iron Triangle.
+On the day when NYCFC announced their stadium would be in Willets Point Queens, New York.
+Mayor Eric Adams announced that NYCFC would have its official home, and it would be the first professional-specific soccer stadium.
+After that, Queensboro FC planned to add a stadium at York College.
+New York City FC would add more fan base and create new apartments for affordable housing, an elementary school, hotels, and the stadium, including a taxi rank at Citi Field for residents if they want alternative transportation.
+This means they will have to take over the industrial yard and an auto shop area known as the Iron Triangle.
 So they take over and turn it into a green city of Queens.
-Fans around the metro area were more excited about the idea and easier access for transportation.
+Fans around the metro area were more excited about the idea and easier access to transportation.